praveek/launch.en/help/extension-reference/core-extension/data-elements.md

 ### Custom code

-Custom JavaScript can be entered into the UI by clicking Open Editor and inserting code into the editor window.
+Custom JavaScript can be entered into the UI by clicking [!UICONTROL Open Editor] and inserting code into the editor window.

 A return statement is necessary in the editor window in order to indicate what value should be set as the data element value.
 If a return statement is not included, the default value or an empty string will be returned as the data element value.